-Funds raised during the year, specifically for the Australian Memorial Walk and for the AC 18 Pounder Project (AC18Pdr) not fully expended during the year, have been recognised as a liability at year end.
+Funds raised during the year, specifically for the Australian Memorial Walk are not fully expended during the year, have been recognised as a liability at year end.
 This represents an exception to the accounting policy of recognising all donation and grant revenue as income, with corresponding outlays disclosed as expenditure in the Statement of Profit and Loss.